Accidental Death Benefit

 Details of your Endowment are shown in your policy's terms and conditions.
 Or you can find out more by calling us and quoting your policy number.

 Enhanced Allocation Rate

-If your statement refers to an 'enhanced' allocation rate, it means the portion of your premium invested in your policy is greater than the regular allocation rate.
+If your statement refers to an ‘enhanced’ allocation rate, it means the amount we invest in your plan is greater than the regular contributions you make.

 This is an annuity that pays a higher income for people who may have a reduced life expectancy due to medical conditions or because they smoke, are overweight or drink alcohol regularly.

 The Financial Conduct Authority (FCA) regulates the UK financial services industry.
 It protects consumers, keeps the industry stable and promotes healthy competition between financial service providers.

 It’s a method of creating a retirement income that offers an alternative to an annuity.
 It means you can keep your money invested while taking an income from it.
 It works by investing your retirement savings in funds designed to generate an income for you.
 But unlike the annuity, the income is not guaranteed.
 What it does offer, as its name suggests, is the flexibility to make changes to your income levels and/or switch to alternative income options in the future.